Phala-Network/dstack/kms/README.md

    - `KmsAuth.sol`
       - Maintains a registry for all Applications
       - Maintains the allowed KMS Instance MRs
-      - Maintains the allowed App Base Image MRs
+      - Maintains the allowed OS Images
       - Registers KMS root keys
    - `AppAuth.sol`
       - Apps can have either a dedicated `AppAuth` contract or share one with multiple apps